Mauro Calamia

-Mauro Calamia (born 20 January 1992) is an amateur racing driver from Switzerland.
+Mauro Calamia (born 20 January 1992) is a racing driver from Switzerland.

 Career

 Karting

 Born in Laupen ZH, Calamia began karting in 2004 and raced primarily in his native Switzerland for the majority of his career, working his way up from the junior ranks to progress through to the KF2 category by 2008.

 Formula Lista Junior

 In 2009, Calamia graduated to single–seaters, racing in the Formula Lista Junior series in Europe for Daltec Racing.
 He finished tenth, scoring a podium finish at Monza.
 He remained in the series for the 2010 season, moving to Torino Motorsport, but finished the season in eleventh place in the championship.

 Formula Renault

 Calamia switched to the newly created Formula Renault 2.0 Alps series in 2011, returning to Daltec Racing.
 He finished all but one races in a points-scoring position, finishing tenth in the Drivers' Championship.
 He also contested the Most round of the Formula Renault 2.0 NEC series.